-how to lace shoes to improve running performanceAs a runner and someone who relishes living a heathy life you always do your research before making a health product purchase.
-When you purchased your last pair of running shoes, you learned about the importance of bringing in your old pair to show your wear patterns and informing the sales person about your usual running distance, where your foot strikes the ground, your foot type, and any injuries you may have sustained.
+use a lace lock when you runAs a runner and someone who relishes living a healthy life, you always do your research before making a health product purchase.
+When you purchased your last pair of running shoes, you learned about the importance of the following:

 If you have a heel pain condition or bunions, you may have also had orthotics made by your Seattle podiatrist.
 But there's one hack that can improve comfort even more.